Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

 Despite, the large misfit of -6.9\% between NiO and SrTiO$_3$ the XRD curves of all studied films also feature distinct Laue oscillations pointing to a good crystalline ordering.
 Assuming a complete lattice matching at the interface we calculate a vertical lattice distance of 2.161\,\AA\ for fully strained NiO films on SrTiO$_3$ (Eq.~(\ref{eq:1})) while we observe a film thickness independent value of 2.095\AA.
-Thus, the remaining lateral strain calculated by Eq.~(\ref{eq:1}) only amounts to -0.6\%.
-For the critical thickness Eq.~(\ref{eq:2}) reveals a value of 3.5\,\AA.
-All prepared NiO films are well above the critical thickness so the observed strong strain relaxation seems to be reasonable although they are not completely relaxed.
-We assume that the residual strain cannot be removed from the film due to kinetic difficulties.
+The resulting lateral distances of the (100) planes calculated by Eq.~(\ref{eq:1}) of all investigated nickel oxide and magnetite films are presented in Fig.~\ref{latdist}.
+Thus, for the NiO films grown on SrTiO$_3$ the remaining lateral strain only amounts to -0.6\% (cf.~Fig.~\ref{latdist}).
+For the critical thickness Eq.~(\ref{eq:2}) reveals a value of 3.5\,nm.
+All prepared NiO films are well above the critical thickness.
+Thus, the observed strong strain relaxation seems to be reasonable although they are not completely relaxed.
+We assume that the residual strain cannot be removed from the film due to kinetic barriers preventing the film to relax completely.
+Similar strain behavior was reported by Zhang \textit{et al.} for NiO films of 2\,nm thickness grown by pulsed laser deposition on SrTiO$_3$ substrates.
+In contrast to our findings, a complete relaxation for NiO films of thicknesses above 10\,nm was observed, probably driven by higher deposition temperature \cite{Zhang2017}.